langurmonkey/website-source/content/blog/my-setup.md

 ## Scripting

 Most of my scripts are written in `bash`, even though for more complex things I also use `python` from time to time.

+## Closing Notes

+I think this post sums up my basic setup pretty accurately.
+It will, of course, become obsolete with time, but for the time being, I will try to keep it up to date for my future reference.